Seeding our Future

-The present is already so intense and demanding that most of us don’t want to consider the future.
-But surely the rapid changes and pressures we face now are likely to continue, and increase?
-Where is all this leading to?
-The overall aim of Scanning our Future is to identify ways that individuals, communities and public service providers in the UK can grow their resilience skills and wisdom to thrive and adapt to meet future pressures positively.
+The present is already so uncertain and demanding that most of us don’t want to consider the future.
+But surely the pressures and changes we face now are likely to continue, and increase?
+The aim of the Seeding our Future project is to evolve and share ways that individuals, communities and public service providers in the UK can grow their resilience skills and wisdom to thrive and adapt to meet future pressures positively.
 A distinctive aspect of our approach is using time in Nature as a catalyst, helping people to open to new ideas and learn from the resilience of ecosystems.